 If you're considering a little home remodeling, your timing couldn't be better.
-According to Reader's Digest, the building business is down 15%, which means contractors and craftsmen are taking smaller job, lowering their prices, and actually returning your calls.
+The building business is down 15%, which means contractors and craftsmen are taking smaller job, lowering their prices, and actually returning your calls.
 So, here's what you need to know before you jump into a renovation:

 - First, focus on projects that'll improve your home's marketability, like upgrading your kitchen and bathrooms.
 Be careful not to over-improve.
 Home values are wobbly these days.
 So, check out local trends in the "Cost versus Value" report at Remodeling.HW.net.

 - Be sure to triple-check your financing before you start - especially if you need a loan.
 You don't want to run out of money mid-project because your lender decided to lower your home equity line of credit, or eliminate it altogether.